2018, Vol. 5 Issue 6, Part B

 How to cite this article:

-Rizwan Ahmad, Gulnaz parveen and Naved Ahmed Gauri.
+Rizwan Ahmad, Gulnaz parveen, Naved Ahmed Gauri.
 Potential and possibilities of genetically modified switchgrass (Panicum virgatum L.) for high biofuel production- A review.
-International Journal of Fauna and Biological Studies.
-2018; 5(6): 114-117.
+Int J Fauna Biol Stud 2018;5(6):114-117.